vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_frigate.md

 It can detect and store a snapshot and a video clip when it detects presence.

-On this page, you can find how to add videostreams on your dashboard.
+On this page, you can find how to add video streams on your dashboard.

 Website: [https://frigate.video/](https://frigate.video/)